Yakumwamba/google_webrtc_svelte/README.md

 ## 💖 Support the project

-I open-source almost everything I can, and I try to reply to everyone needing help using these projects.
+This is my truly first open-source project, and I will try to reply to everyone needing help using these projects.
 Obviously, this takes time.
 You can use this service for free.

-However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-
+However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are few ways you can :-

-Giving proper credit when you use github-readme-stats on your readme, linking back to it :D Starring and sharing the project 🚀
+1. Giving credit when you use it in your project.
+2. Starring and sharing the project 🚀

 Thanks! ❤️